 SAGE runs the preprocessor on the CPU in parallel to GPU execution using synchronous execution.
 At each time quantum, the GPU runs the selected kernel on a chunk of data while the CPU preprocesses the next chunk before transferring it to GPU memory.
-This way preprocessing is completely overlapped by kernel execution and its overhead is negligible.
+This way, preprocessing is completely overlapped by kernel execution and its overhead is negligible.

-3.3 Optimization Calibration
+3.3.
+Optimization Calibration

-As the program behavior can change at run-time, SAGE monitors the accuracy and performance dynamically.
-After every N invocations of the kernel, the calibration unit runs both the exact and approximate kernels on the GPU to check the output quality and performance.
+As the program behavior can change at runtime, SAGE monitors the accuracy and performance dynamically.
+After every N invocation of the kernel, the calibration unit runs both the exact and approximate kernels on the GPU to check the output quality and performance.
 We call N the calibration interval.
 Computing the output quality is also executed on the GPU in parallel to reduce the overhead of calibration.
 If the measured quality is lower than the TOQ, SAGE switches to a slower but more precise version of the program.
 These decisions are based on the tuning path previously described in Section 3.1.
 By backtracking along the tuning path, SAGE identifies more accurate kernels and calibrates their quality.
 This process will continue until the output quality satisfies the TOQ.
+Section 6 discusses different variations of the quality monitoring techniques and their impact on the overall output quality and performance.

-Although checking every $N^{\text{th}}$ invocation does not guarantee that all invocations satisfy the TOQ, checking more samples will increase our confidence that the quality of the output is acceptable.
-In order to compute the confidence, we assume that the prior distribution is uniform.
-Therefore, the posterior distribution will be BETA(k + 1, n + 1 - k), where n is the number of observed samples and k is the number of samples that satisfies the hypothesis [30].
+Although checking every N^{th} invocation does not guarantee that all invocations satisfy the TOQ, checking more samples will increase our confidence that the quality of the output is acceptable.
+To compute the confidence, we assume that the prior distribution is uniform.
+Therefore, the posterior distribution will be BETA(k + 1, n + 1 - k), where n is the number of observed samples and k is the number of samples that satisfies the hypothesis [Tamhane and Dunlop 2000].
 In this case, the hypothesis is that the output quality is better than the TOQ.
-Figure 5 shows how confidence increases as more samples are checked for three different confidence intervals.
+Figure 6 shows how confidence increases as more samples are checked for three different confidence intervals.
 For example, for a confidence interval equal to 95% and 50 calibration points, confidence is 93%.
 In other words, after checking 50 invocations, we are 93% confident that more than 95% of the invocations have better quality than the TOQ.
-If there is an application working on frames of a video at a rate of 33 frames per second and our calibration occurs every 10 kernel invocations, the run-time will be 99.99% confident that more than 95% of output frames will meet the TOQ in under a minute.
+If there is an application working on frames of a video at a rate of 33 frames per second and our calibration occurs every 10 kernel invocations, the runtime will be 99.99% confident that more than 95% of output frames will meet the TOQ in less than a minute.